Empyreal092/Graphing_Calculator/README.md

 ### Cannot find file

-You might see an error like `:-1: error: dependent '..\PIC10C_Final_Project-Graphic_Calc\FunctionPlotWindows\...\...\...' does not exist.` This error is because there is a certain limit on how long a file path (DOS notation) could be.
+You might see an error like `:-1: error: dependent '..\Graphing_Calculator-master\FunctionPlotWindows\...\...\...' does not exist.` This error is because there is a certain limit on how long a file path (DOS notation) could be.
 Our folder names plus file names might exceed that limit.
-The easiest way to solve this problem is by reducing the lenghth of the outmost folder name, e.g.: change `PIC10C_Final_Project-Graphic_Calc` to `Calc`.
+The easiest way to solve this problem is by reducing the lenghth of the outmost folder name, e.g.: change `Graphing_Calculator-master` to `GC_m`.

 ## Packages used